-How to take care of yourself from a busy working mum!
+Taking care of yourself as a busy working mum!

 Amber, one of our Health Referral Advisors, is here with some top advice on how she looks after herself while still being a busy working mum.
 Over to you, Amber!

 Prioritising YOU can be such a challenge when you are so busy juggling (what feels like!) a million and one other things.
 However, it is so important to give yourself ‘me time’ and look after yourself.
 I have experienced how my mental health can suffer as a direct impact of putting yourself last on my list of to-do’s.

 I have my little boys 5th Birthday coming up soon, his first nativity at school as well as Christmas, so it’s all systems go at the moment.
 This time of year is particularly busy for everyone, so I have put together some useful tips you may like to try which personally help me stay focused.

 Get out for a walk / fresh air on your lunch break, get that step count up!

 I enjoy exercise classes.
 Sometimes it’s body combat or a weight training session, other times it’s something more relaxing like Pilates or yoga.
 Walking down my local beach – we are lucky enough to have the coast all around us.

 Book yourself in for a massage – yes, you do deserve it!
 Or just enjoy a bubble bath in peace, whatever works for you…